The ultimate West Canada Guide

 Sulphur Mountain

-Sulphur Mountain is also the home of two hot sulphurous springs.
-The lower one if the Cave and Basin National Historic Site an the higher one is the Banff Upper Hot Springs.
-Last one is very popular among visitors and often overcrowded!
-As both attractions, Banff Gondola and the Upper Hot Springs, are located close to each other, you can easily combine those two.
-The other warm water spring, which can be visited at the Cave and Basin National Historic Site was discovered by three railway workers in 1883.
-But those hot spring are no longer open to the public for taking a bath.
+Sulphur Mountain is also home to two natural hot sulphur springs.
+The lower one is the Cave and Basin National Historic Site, and the higher one is the Banff Upper Hot Springs.
+The latter is especially popular among visitor, so be prepared for crowds!
+Since both the Banff Gondola and the Upper Hot Springs are located close to each other, it’s easy to combine them into one outing.

 Read next: Banff Gondola and Sulphur Mountain.